Aboriginal and Torres Strait Islander languages at State Library of Queensland

 - Research Discovery Workshops: increase community access/research SLQ collections

 - Documentation, including digitisation of materials from SLQ collections

 This strategy is currently under review to reflect the current nature of language activities at SLQ and the partnering opportunities with community organisations.

 There are several sections of SLQ that are particularly relevant to community members researching Aboriginal and Torres Strait Islander cultures, histories and languages.

 Within SLQ, the John Oxley Library (JOL) plays a key role in documenting Queensland’s history, development and cultural life; historical and contemporary material relating to Queensland languages can be found here.

 kuril dhagun – Indigenous space [Level 1]

 kuril dhagun is a hub within SLQ for Aboriginal and Torres Strait Islander cultures and hosts a range of activities, exhibitions and resources that raise awareness of the diversity of Indigenous cultures in Queensland.

 Indigenous Knowledge Centres

-A network of Indigenous Knowledge Centres (IKCs) operate in partnership with Local Government and provide both traditional library services (including information and communication technologies) as well as a means and a place to capture and preserve local history and traditions, including languages.
-There are twenty-two IKCs across Queensland, predominantly on Cape York and the Torres Strait Islands.
-Further details
+A network of Indigenous Knowledge Centres (IKCs) operate in partnership with local government and provide both traditional library services (including information and communication technologies) as well as a means and a place to capture and preserve local history and traditions, including languages.
+There are 22 IKCs across Queensland, predominantly on Cape York and the Torres Strait Islands.

 Indigenous Library Services